rezaAKisd/Stellar/README.md

 python build.py
 ```

-The build script will use the system's Python installation as long as it meets the minimum version requirement (Python 3.9 or higher).

 #### Automated Builds (CI/CD)

 The project uses GitHub Actions for automated builds.
 When you push to the master branch: